 Ron Johnson, C.Ph.D.

 March 2003 – A think tank in a Denver Colorado community resulted in the formation of Ranch Good Days.
-Goal: to provide educational services for the neediest teen demographic: teen girls, with emphasis on Native American teen girls.
+Goal: to develop educational materials and services embedded with risk avoidance principles for teenage youth.

-September 2006 – Ranch Good Days opens a residential school on a Colorado horse ranch for teen girls near Aspen, CO.
+September 2006 – Ranch Good Days opens a residential school on a Colorado horse ranch for teen.
+Format: online school in mornings & experiential learning for afternoon.

-Thanksgiving 2008 – RGD Texas Girls Ranch opens a home serving teen girls with disabilities and serves it's first holiday meal in Texas.
+Thanksgiving 2008 – RGD Texas Girls Ranch opens a home serving teen girls with disabilities.
+Serves it's first holiday meal in Texas.

-February 2011 - RGD relocates headquarters to Texas.
+February 2011 - RGD relocates headquarters from Colorado to the state of Texas.